 The Advanced Placement (AP) program provides specific special classes within a regular high school agenda.
 AP marks are based only on a single big (mostly multiple choice) exam in May.

-AP gets excellent reviews within a local context, and is generally seen to have an advantage over Dual Credit enrollment.
+Advanced Placement gets excellent reviews within a local context, and is generally seen to have an advantage over Dual Credit enrollment.
 AP students’ exam results are assessed by college faculty and AP certified teachers.

 Dual Credit enrollment, on the other hand, offer courses provided by local colleges, and these are seen by some admissions officers as more uneven and depend on the institution offering them.